ndf-zz/metarace/README.md

 # metarace

-A collection of Python libraries to assist cycle race timekeeping and official result preparation.
+A collection of Python libraries to assist with cycle race timekeeping and official result preparation.
 Version 2 of Metarace is a re-write for Python 3, which removes static pyGTK/glib dependencies.